 Alex grew up in the fields.
 As migrant workers, his parents followed the same route each year, traveling with their children and a troop of assorted family members from outside the city of Guadalajara, Jalisco in Mexico all the way to Portland, Oregon and back.
 Along the way, they would harvest fields, orchards and vineyards – everything from Thompson Seedless and Concord grapes in the Coachella Valley to pears in Fairfield, California to cherries in Oregon and olives in Corning, California.
 Although only a child, Alex, like many migrant children, worked side by side with his parents before and after school.
 His early exposure to the cultivation of crops helped to instill a sense of connection to the land.
 When Alex’s family finally settled in Napa, his father and many of his uncles took jobs working the vineyards of Napa Valley – ultimately planting and managing the first acres of what would later become the famed Stagecoach Vineyard which they still oversee today.
 Alex continued to work alongside and learned firsthand the meaning of terroir and the effect of the environment and management practices on winegrape quality.
 Driven to take his experience in the fields a step further, Alex began exploring the world of wine and developed a love for fine dining.
 Working at restaurants such as The French Laundry and Per Se, Alex learned the importance of precision, care and detail and was exposed to some of the great wines of the world.
 His passion for wine ignited, Alex decided to pursue his own winemaking venture, honoring his heritage by exclusively sourcing grapes from vineyards farmed by his family.
 In his free time, Alex can be found fishing; hanging out with Chapala, his beautiful Blue Heeler; cooking gourmet meals for his wife, Michelle; and drinking incredible wines!

 Lola Llamas is a Napa Valley native.
 Her grandfather, John Torres worked in the vineyards for over 40 years and was a master at grafting.
 He taught many others this skill while at Beaulieu Vineyard and Trefethen Vineyards.
-Lola has worked in the legal industry for over 20 years and is the co-founder of Llamas Family Wines.
+Lola has worked in the legal industry for over 25 years and is the co-founder of Llamas Family Wines.
 She has a business degree from Saint Mary’s College and graduated as part of Cohort 4 of the Executive Wine MBA program at Sonoma State University in August 2017.
 While in school she traveled to the wine regions of France and South Africa and worked on a consulting project for a winery in South Africa.
-She is enjoying learning more about wine and being a part of a new industry.
+She is enjoying learning more about wine and being a part of this amazing industry.
 She loves her role in this venture with her husband, Oscar and looks forward to continuing to build the brand and meeting new people in the wine industry.
-In her free time, Lola enjoys traveling, running, Dailey Method classes and spending time with her family.
+In May 2020, Lola started a new venture with a partner and released Las Amigas sparkling wine in August 2020.
+In her free time, Lola enjoys traveling, working out, and spending time with her family.